matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 export default async function (hre: HardhatRuntimeEnvironment) {
   // The wallet that will deploy the token and the paymaster
-  // It is assumed that this wallet already has sufficient funds on zkSync const wallet = new Wallet("<PRIVATE-KEY>");
+  // It is assumed that this wallet already has sufficient funds on zkSync
+  // ⚠️ Never commit private keys to file tracking history, or your account could be compromised. const wallet = new Wallet("<PRIVATE-KEY>");
   // The wallet that will receive ERC20 tokens const emptyWallet = Wallet.createRandom();